navarrothiago/upf-bpf/README.md

+> :memo: Note: This is still an experimental project.
+The releases were just for quick access of the artifacts presented in the publications (See [docs](docs/) folder.)

 # 5G UPF using BPF/XDP

 An open source C++ library powered by BPF/XDP for user planes in the mobile core network (5G/LTE).